-If you love helping others and have a passion for science the Tech High Nursing Assistant program is for you.
-In the lab, you will demonstrate through hands-on training the skills required for clinical hours in a healthcare facility.
-When you graduate, you will be eligible to sit for the Certified Nursing Assistant Licensure exam from the Florida State Board of Nursing.
+If you love helping others and have a passion for science the Tech High Nursing program is for you.
+In the lab, you will develop the skills required for clinical hours in a healthcare facility.
 You will be challenged with a thoroughly rigorous health care curriculum.
-You will earn certifications from the American Heart Association: BLS CPR, Bloodborne Pathogens and First Aid.
-You will be prepared to enter a nursing college or the workforce.
+You will earn certifications from the American Heart Association: BLS CPR, bloodborne pathogens and first aid.
+You may sit for exams for your LPN, EKG, or Allied Health certifications